gachet/operativos/lab4.md

 information for both the `ps` and **ctrl-p** commands.

-An example program that creates many children and causes them to periodically reset their priority is `schedtest.c`.
+An example program that creates many children and causes them to periodically reset their priority is `testsched.c`.
 You are free to use or modify this program as you see fit for testing.

 You will have to give some thought as to where to put the logic that updates the